techAECian/techaecian-website/README.md

 If you have any questions or would like to collaborate with us, feel free to reach out to us at [techaecian@gmail.com](mailto:techaecian@gmail.com) or through our official social media handles.

 We look forward to having you as a member of the SPNREC Tech Club!

-> techAECian is the tech community of SPNREC, Araria Students.

 ## Technology Uses